 - Renderings (architectural visualization): $400 to $1,800 per still, depending on complexity

-How to evaluate a BIM vendor
+How to evaluate a nearshore vendor

 Most vendors will tell you they can do everything.
 The good ones can demonstrate it with current work and reference clients.
 Before signing anything, ask for: